In our two Sean Hannity show, toll-free, it's 800-941.

 And Senator Josh Hawley is exactly right.

-It was great to hear that that clip.
+It was great to hear that clip.

-The National School Board Association wrote a letter to the Department of Justice at the end of last week.
+But you've got to go back, take this back to last week, just a few days ago, the National School Board Association wrote a letter to the Department of Justice at the end of last week, and they laid this out.

-They they called on the Department of Justice to use the actually listed the Patriot Act in the letter.
+They called on the Department of Justice to use the, they listed the paper.

 Then they listed a lot of other federal laws, federal hate crime laws.

-They they spelled it out.
+They spelled it out.

-They listed a number of uh federal statutes and laws that they called on the Department of Justice to use against parents who show up and protest at school board meetings.
+They listed a number of federal statutes and laws that they called on the Department of Justice to use against parents who show up and protest at school board meetings.

-I gotta I gotta tell you, I I meet ma especially mobs, uh some dads too, but really I I meet moms every single day who are outraged about what's going on in our schools and and they're getting involved in politics for the first time ever, Sean.
+I got to tell you, I meet especially moms, some dads too, but really I meet moms every single day who are outraged about what's going on in our schools.

-I don't know how any American who has kids in schools can ever justify voting for a Democrat again.
+After hearing the clip from Terry McAuliffe in Virginia and seeing the Biden administration threaten to use the Patriot Act against parents, I don't know how any American who has kids in schools can ever justify voting for a Democrat again.

 I don't get it either.